ViCCo-Group/thingsvision/README.md

 thingsvision extract_features --image_root "./data" --model_name "alexnet" --module_name "features.10" --batch_size 32 --device "cuda" --source "torchvision" --file_format "npy"
 ```

 See `thingsvision show_model -h` and `thingsvision extract_features -h` for list of all optional arguments.
-In a nutshell the command-line-interface implements basic functionality of the python scripts below.
-Do you analyses based on these to have more finegrained control on extracting features.
+The CLI generally provides just the basic extraction functionality, but is probably enough for most users.
+If you need more fine-grained control over the extraction itself, use the python package directly.